i-am-cornelius/JavascriptTutorial/README.md

-# JavascriptTutorial
+# Javascript Tutorial

-I taught this Javasript tutorial back in 2021.
-This is 2024 I beleive you will still find it as useful as it was 3 years ago probably with minor changes due to updates to the language
+I taught this Javascript tutorial back in 2021, and since then I haven't used Js for any project, unless for implementing some data structures and algorithms(something I really love to do).
+This is 2024 I believe you will still find it as useful as it was almost 4 years ago probably with minor changes due to updates to the language.
+I added the comprehensive try/catch lesson to the tutorial in 2025.
+Happy learning!